-- HIV incidence over the first, second, and third years of follow-up - o HIV diagnosis at 12 months, 24 months, and 36 months among those who were HIV-uninfected at enrollment in the Population Cohort

-- Community viral load (if funding is available) - O Viral load in HIV-infected members of the Population Cohort (75 per cluster, randomly-selected) at enrollment, 12 months, and 36 months - Viral load in HIV-infected members of the Population Cohort (all, estimated to be 300 per cluster) at 24 months - ART adherence and viral suppression - HIV viral load at 24 months in HIV-infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community (if funding available) - HIV viral loads of health center attendees who initiated HIV care and ART after commencement of the PopART intervention in the community, drawn from routinely-collected data at health centers (if available at a given health center) - Self-reported adherence to ART in HIV infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community, measured at 12 months, 24 months, and 36 months - Loss-to-follow-up rates and missed dispensations of ARVs among health center attendees who initiated HIV care and ART after commencement of the PopART intervention in the community (and also in the control community during the same period of time), measured using routine health center data - ART drug resistance (if funding is available) - ART resistance at 24 months in HIV-infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community, among individuals who are not virally suppressed at 24 months (if funding available) - ART resistance in HIV-infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community, measured retrospectively on samples collected at enrollment and 12 months, among individuals who are not virally suppressed at 24 months (if funding available) - ART resistance, measured at 12 months, 24 months, and 36 months, among participants with incident HIV infection after enrollment in the Population Cohort (if funding available) - NB Viral load/drug resistance testing will be performed at the 24 month visit, as a measure of treatment adherence, among HIV infected members of the Population Cohort, rather than delaying to 36 months.
-If the 24 month data on this indicates a significant number of participants not virally suppressed/with drug resistance, then additional funding may be sought to analyse these data again at 36 months in the Population Cohort and/or the Population Cross Sectional Survey.
+- HIV incidence over the first, second, and third years of follow-up - o HIV diagnosis at 12 months, 24 months, and 36 months among those who were HIV-uninfected at enrollment in the Population Cohort - Community viral load (if funding is available) - Viral load in HIV-infected members of the Population Cohort (approximately 75 per cluster, randomly-selected) at enrollment, 12 months, and 36 months - Viral load in HIV-infected members of the Population Cohort (all, estimated to be 300 per cluster) at 24 months - ART adherence and viral suppression - HIV viral load at 24 months in HIV-infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community (if funding available) - HIV viral loads of health center attendees who initiated HIV care and ART after commencement of the PopART intervention in the community, drawn from routinely-collected data at health centers (if available at a given health center) - Self-reported adherence to ART in HIV infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community, measured at 12 months, 24 months, and 36 months - Loss-to-follow-up rates and missed dispensations of ARVs among health center attendees who initiated HIV care and ART after commencement of the PopART intervention in the community (and also in the control community during the same period of time), measured using routine health center data

+- ARV drug resistance (if funding is available) - o ARV drug resistance at 24 months in HIV-infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community, among individuals who are not virally suppressed at 24 months (if funding available) - ARV drug resistance in HIV-infected members of the Population Cohort who initiated HIV care and ART after commencement of the PopART intervention in the community, measured retrospectively on samples collected at enrollment and 12 months, among individuals who are not virally suppressed at 24 months (if funding available) - o ARV drug resistance, measured at 12 months, 24 months, and 36 months, among participants with incident HIV infection after enrollment in the Population Cohort (if funding available)

+Note: Viral load/drug resistance testing will be performed at the 24 month visit, as a measure of treatment adherence, among HIV infected members of the Population Cohort, rather than delaying to 36 months.
+If the 24 month data on this indicate a significant number of participants not virally suppressed/with drug resistance, then additional funding may be sought to analyse these data again at 36 months in the Population Cohort and/or the Population Cross-Sectional Survey.
+Data from the 24-month visit may not be available until some time after the study ends.

-• HSV-2 incidence
+HSV-2 incidence

-- Incident HSV-2 infections at 12 months, 24 months, and 36 months for all individuals in the Population Cohort who were HSV-2-uninfected at enrollment - HIV disease progression, retention in care, and death - CD4 counts, WHO staging events, retention in care and death among Population Cohort participants initiating ART after commencement of the PopART intervention in the community, measured using routine health center data - CD4 counts, WHO staging events, retention in care and death among health center attendees who initiated ART after commencement of the PopART intervention in the community, measured using routine health center data
+- o Incident HSV-2 infections at 36 months for all individuals in the Population Cohort who were HSV-2-uninfected at PC0. - HIV disease progression, retention in care, and death - o CD4 cell counts, WHO staging events, retention in care and death among Population Cohort participants initiating ART after commencement of the PopART intervention in the community, measured using routine health center data - o CD4 cell counts, WHO staging events, retention in care and death among health center attendees who initiated ART after commencement of the PopART intervention in the community, measured using routine health center data